 We have used a range of approaches and techniques to understand the potential scale of efficiency savings.
-Whilst no single piece of information can determine the potential savings, the evidence available points towards a range from 10 to 20 per cent.
-We are confident our plans for 18 per cent efficiency are challenging but achievable, and will bring us to the frontier of modern value for money railways.
+Whilst no single piece of information can determine the potential savings, the evidence available points towards a range of between 10 and 20 per cent.
+We are confident our plans for 16 per cent efficiency are challenging but achievable, and will bring us to the frontier of modern value for money railways.